JCurley10/Jeopardy_nlp/README.md

 ## The Goal
 **The goal of this analysis is to help *Jeopardy!* home viewers and aspiring contestants study the most common or important subjects that appear in *Jeopardy!*.**

-It is straightforward to identify the most common words or categories that have appeared in the show, but that is not enough information for focused study.
-Instead, I seek to identify the different *meta-categories* that describe groups of similar categories.
-Within these groupings, I also seek to idenfity which words are most important in order for a contestant to focus their study.

 ## Background
 *Jeopardy!* is a trivia gameshow that has been on the air since 1964 (the most recent iteration started in 1984), where three contestants compete against each other -and the clock- by responding to clues.
-A unique feature of *Jeopardy!* is that the host poses the **answer**, and the contestant presses a buzzer to respond to the answer in the form of a **question**, always starting their response with "What is" or "Who is", etc.
+A unique Yfeature of *Jeopardy!* is that the host poses the **answer**, and the contestant presses a buzzer to respond to the answer in the form of a **question**, always starting their response with "What is..." or "Who is...", etc.
 <p align="center">
 <img src="https://github.com/JCurley10/Jeopardy_nlp/blob/main/images/jeopardy_board.png" alt="gameboard" width="700" height="500"> <sub>figure1</sub>
 </p>